fenago/nlp-pytorch/lab_guides/Lab_3.md

 N-gram language modeling
 ------------------------

-One thing that n-grams help us do is understand how natural language is formed.
-If we think of a language as being represented by parts of smaller word pairs (bigrams) instead of single words, we can begin to model language as a probabilistic model where the probability that a word appears in a sentence depends on the words that appeared before it.

 In a **unigram** model, we assume that all the words have a finite probability of appearing based on the distribution